jamescherti/minimal-emacs.d/README.md

 ### Alternative: Installation in `~/.minimal-emacs.d`

-To install `minimal-emacs.d` in a different directory, use the `--init-directory` Emacs option to specify your desired configuration path.
+To install `minimal-emacs.d` in a non-default directory, use the `--init-directory` Emacs option to specify your desired configuration path.
 For example, to install `minimal-emacs.d` in `~/.minimal-emacs.d/`, follow these steps:

 1. Clone the repository into `~/.minimal-emacs.d/` using:
    ```